SaadAhmed-96/Deploying-Kubernetes-Multi-Master-Nodes-Using-Raft-Algorithm/README.md

 # Deploying-Kubernetes-Multi-Master-Nodes-Using-Raft-Algorithm

+## Executive Summary:

 This report outlines the approach taken to deploy a Kubernetes Multi-Master Nodes with the Raft algorithm for leader election.
 The deployment was carried out on a cloud provider on acloudguru platform, leveraging various Kubernetes components and configurations to ensure scalability, high availability, and security.
-The project successfully has utilized key technology like Horizontal Pod Autoscaling (HPA).

-## <span style="text-decoration:underline;">Introduction:</span>
+## Introduction:

-The objective of this project was to deploy a WordPress application using Kubernetes with a focus on high availability and reliability.
+The objective of this project was to deploy a Kubernetes with a focus on high availability and reliability.
 To achieve this, we opted for a Multi-Master Node setup with the Raft algorithm to ensure that only one leader operates at any given time.
 The deployment was conducted on a cloud provider with the following **specifications**:

 * Number of Nodes: 3 (1 Master Nodes and 2 Worker Nodes)
-* Minimum Pods per Application: 2
-* Maximum Pods per Application: 10
-* Pod Size: 512MB, 1 vCPU
-* Node Size: 2GB
-* Target CPU for HPA: 80%
-* Target Memory for HPA: 80%
+* Raft Algorithm Output Demonstration

 ## Approach:

 1. Setting Up Kubernetes Cluster:

-We initiated a Kubernetes cluster on our chosen cloud provider with 3 Master Nodes and 3 Worker Nodes.
-This ensured redundancy and high availability for our Nodes services.
+I initiated a Kubernetes cluster on our chosen cloud provider with 1 Master Nodes and 2 Worker Nodes.
+This ensured redundancy and high availability for the Nodes services.

 2. Raft Algorithm Configuration:

-To implement the Raft algorithm for leader election, we configured Kubernetes Multi-Master Nodes.
+To implement the Raft algorithm for leader election, I configured Kubernetes Multi-Master Nodes.
 This allows only one master node to act as the leader, ensuring a single point of control.

 3. Deploying the overlay network:

 I used Flannel as the overlay network.
 For establishing communication between the nodes.

-4. Horizontal Pod Autoscaling (HPA):

-HPA was implemented with a target CPU and memory utilization of 80%.
-This ensures that the application scales dynamically based on demand, optimizing resource usage.

-5. Monitoring and Logging:
+4. Monitoring and Logging:

-We set up monitoring and logging solutions to keep track of the cluster's health and performance.
+I set up monitoring and logging solutions to keep track of the cluster's health and performance.
 This includes metrics, logs, and alerts to proactively address any issues.

+## Results:

+The deployment of Kubernetes Multi-Master Nodes with the Raft algorithm ensured availability, Scalability, Security, Redundancy and Monitoring

+Following are the screen screenshot of the Raft Algorithm running on the Multi-Master Node:

+### Screenshot 1:

+In this screenshot, we can see three distinct outputs, in the first output; we see 172.31.21.230 Node as the leader.
+In the second output; the leader node went down.
+Meanwhile an election took place & 172.31.23.27 was elected as the leader using the voting mechanism.
+The node that gets the most votes get to be the leader.
+In the third output; the ex-leader went up but was not considered a leader.

 ## <span style="text-decoration:underline;">Results:</span>